Skip to content

 The Gates of Cairo

-There were around 22 gates leading to the city of Cairo, and some of them are still standing today.
-When Cairo was founded in 969 by Gawhar al-Siqilli, the Fatimid Caliph, he also built a defensive wall around the borders of the city.
-In 1092, the Fatimids built a second wall around the city and several fortified gates were added to protect the inner and outer city areas.
+There were around 22 gates leading to the city of Cairo, some still standing today.
+When Cairo was founded in 969 by Gawhar al-Siqilli, the Fatimid Caliph, he built a defensive wall around the city’s borders.
+In 1092, the Fatimids built a second wall around the city, and several fortified gates were added to protect the inner and outer city areas.

 Among the gates that still exist today are Bab al-Futuh (Gate of Conquest), Bab Al Jadid (the New Gate), Bāb al-Ghuri (the Gate of the Attacker), Bab al-Husayniyyah (Husayniyyah Gate), Bab al-Khalq (the Gate of Creation), Bab al-Nasr (the Gate of Victory), Bab al-Qantarah (the Gate of the Bridge), Bab al-Qila (the Gate of Alkali), Bab al-Shaariy‘ah (after the name of a tribe), Bab al-Silsilah (the Gate of the Chain), Bab al-Sirr (the Gate of the Secret), Bab al-Tawfiq (the Gate of Success), Bab al-Wazir (the Minister’s Gate), Bab Khan al-Khalili, Bab Sa‘adah (Gate of Happiness), Bab Darb al-Laban (Gate of the Milky Way) and Bab Zuweila.